-Cardboard is one of our favorite DIY materials and we made this wreath game recently during this Christmas season.
+Cardboard is one of our favourite materials to do DIY toys for kids as it lasts long, is inexpensive and easy to work with.
+I recently made this wreath game for my daughter.
 It is basically a shoebox lid which I turned into a simple game.

 The goal of the game is to put all the marbles in the holes.
 This is inspired by a toy in the image below.
 But, I do not know exactly the name of this toy.